CultureBMo/PhotoNamer/README.md

 # PhotoNamer
-An application for renaming photos in a directory
+An application for renaming photos in a directory by date Option to rename videos needs some work...